KamathScience/KamathScience/README.md

 - 👋 Hi, I’m Divya Kamath
-- I want to be a software developer
+- I am a software developer
-- Always a student of computer science
+- I enjoy learning about Computer Science, every project I do is a practice or is something I learn from :)

 <!---